 The parental ballot is the opportunity for parents to vote on whether they want the school to transform.
-The ballot is postal and organised by an independent organisation known as the Electoral Reform Service (ERS), therefore all responses remain confidential.
-Every adult registered as a parent of a child at the school will get a vote.
-(One vote per registered parent).
+The ballot is postal and organised by an independent organisation known as the CIVICA formerly the Electoral Reform Service (ERS), therefore all responses remain confidential.
+Every adult registered as a parent / legal guardian of a child at the school will get a vote.
+(One vote per registered parent/guardian).

 Yes.
 All schools except Special Schools and Hospital Schools can transform.
-Their admissions policy will then be changed as transforming schools have to recruit 10% of their next year’s intake from whichever is their minority community.
+Their admissions policy may however need to be changed to ensure that the transformed school is able to recruit 10% of their next year’s intake from whichever is their minority community.